RHCSA/RHCSA.github.io/contents/04- Configure local storage/05- Configure systems to mount file systems at boot by universally unique ID (UUID) or label.md

+## 05- Configure systems to mount file systems at boot by universally unique ID (UUID) or label:

 The RHCSA exam topic **"Configure systems to mount file systems at boot by universally unique ID (UUID) or label"** tests your ability to configure file systems to mount automatically during boot.
 This involves modifying the `/etc/fstab` file to use **UUID** or **LABEL** identifiers, ensuring that the correct partitions or logical volumes are mounted persistently across reboots.

 ---